top of page

 Soft Standing Starts and Starts During Training

 Once again, requiring the athletes too many times to be completely stationary before starting and to start explosively can be very stressful for the legs.
 Stu McMillan of ALTIS also explains and shows athletes moving into starts in this video.
-In addition, allowing an athlete to roll or fall into the standing start can also be a good way to introduce the double leg drive (both feet pushing off together) to athletes that start by merely picking up the back foot.

 Comments